-Yet another risk is a malicious intermediary that generates a malicious 608 response with a jCard referring to a malicious agent.
-For example, the recipient of a 608 may receive a TEL URI in the When the recipient calls that address, the malicious agent could ask for personally identifying information.
-However, instead of using that information to verify the recipient's identity, they are phishing the information for nefarious ends.
-As such, we strongly recommend the recipient validates to whom they are communicating with if asking to adjudicate an erroneously rejected call attempt.
-Since we may also be concerned about intermediate nodes modifying contact information, we can address both issues with a single solution.
-The remediation is to require the intermediary to sign the jCard.
-Signing the jCard provides integrity protection. addition, one can imagine mechanisms such as used by SHAKEN [SHAKEN] to use signing certificate issuance as a mechanism for traceback to the entity issuing the jCard, for example tying the identity of the subject of the certificate to the To header field of the initial SIP request, as if the intermediary was vouching for the From header field of a SIP request with that identity.
+Specifically, one could use policies around signing certificate issuance as a mechanism for traceback to the entity issuing the jCard.
+One check could be verifying the identity of the subject of the certificate relates to the To header field of the initial SIP request, similar to validating the intermediary was vouching for the From header field of a SIP request with that identity.
 Note that we are only protecting against a malicious intermediary and not a hidden intermediary attack (formerly known as a "man in the middle attack").
-As such, we only need to ensure the signature is fresh, which is why we include "iat".
+Thus, we only need to ensure the signature is fresh, which is why we include "iat".
 For most implementations, we assume that the intermediary has a single set of contact points and will generate the jCard on demand.
 As such, there is no need to directly correlate HTTPS fetches to specific calls.
 However, since the intermediary is in control of the jCard and Call-Info response, an intermediary may choose to encode per-call information in the URI returned in a given 608 response.
-However, if the intermediary does go that route, the intermediary MUST use a non-deterministic reference mechanism and be prepared to return dummy responses so that attackers attempting to glean call metadata by guessing calls will not get any actionable information from the HTTPS GET.
+However, if the intermediary does go that route, the intermediary MUST use a non-deterministic URI reference mechanism and be prepared to return dummy responses to URI requests referencing calls that do not exist so that attackers attempting to glean call metadata by guessing URI's (and thus calls) will not get any actionable information from the HTTPS GET.

 Since the decision of whether to include Call-Info in the 608 response is a matter of policy, one thing to consider is whether a legitimate caller can ascertain whom to contact without including such information in the 608.
 For example, in some jurisdictions, if only the terminating service provider can be the intermediary, the caller can look up who the terminating service provider is based on the routing information for the dialed number.
-As such, the Call-Info jCard could be redundant information.
+Thus, the Call-Info jCard could be redundant information.
 However, the factors going into a particular service provider's or jurisdiction's choice of whether to include Call-Info is outside the scope of this document.